SahaUrmi/CSC-790-Assignment/README.md

-# CSC-790- AI for Health
+# Course Title: CSC-790: AI for Health
+# MidProject 1

 This repository contains the implementation for **Assignment 1** of the **CSC-790** course (AI for Health).
 The project focuses on predicting **Severe Maternal Morbidity (SMM)** using machine learning and Deep learning models, addressing issues like class imbalance and model interpretability.